-Seniors gather together for theatre or concert trips or other activities; Ritva Haikarainen, the program coordinator, plans all the events to perfection.
+Seniors gather together for theatre or concert trips or other activities; Ritva Haikarainen is the program coordinator for these events.

 Culture and Choir involves cultural activities such as bringing Finnish performers to Edmonton and organizing Finnish movie events.
 An important part of the program is the choir, Finntasia.
 For details see www.finntasiachoir.com.

-The Leisure and Sports program is centered at Fork Lake campground, the site of sauna culture, fishing, midsummerfests, children’s activities, Nordic walking and fitness courses.
+The Leisure and Sports program is centered at Fork Lake, the site of sauna culture, fishing, midsummerfests, children’s activities, Nordic walking and fitness courses.

-The Heritage program includes maintaining the Finnish heritage through events such as Heritage Days and various displays.
+The Heritage program maintains the Finnish heritage through events such as Heritage Days.

-The Religious program, coordinated by Tiina Hohn, offers church services and cottage meetings and includes the sewing circle.
+The Religious program, coordinated by Tiina Hohn, offers church services, cottage meetings and the sewing circle.
 Every fall there is a weekend camp at Kuriakos, Sylvan Lake.